Home » Recipes » Savory » Baked Veggie Nuggets Recipe

 Make-Ahead and Storage Suggestions

-This recipe makes a lot of nuggets (I ended up with about 50) so it’s a good recipe for batch cooking, freezing, and re-heating.
+This recipe makes a lot of nuggets (about 35-40, maybe a few more than that if you use a smaller cutter) so it’s a good recipe for batch cooking, freezing, and re-heating.
+Store leftovers in an airtight container in the refrigerator for up to three days,

-Store leftovers in an airtight container in the refrigerator for up to three days, or freeze in an airtight container for up to one month.
-Reheat in a 400° F / 205° C oven until cooked through.
+To freeze: Transfer to a large Ziploc bag or airtight container and freeze for up to one month.
+Reheat in a 400° F (205° C) oven until cooked through.

 More savory vegetarian recipes you might enjoy: